-One of the challenges of being a homeschooler in Canada is that many of the resources we want to use are published by companies in the US.
-That means we have to deal with the added expenses of the exchange rate and an high cost of shipping.
-Actually, shipping can be quite costly even within Canada!
+One challenge of being a homeschooler in Canada is that many of the resources we want to use are published by companies in the US.
+That means we have to deal with the added expenses of the exchange rate and a high cost of shipping.
+Shipping can be costly even within Canada!
 Here are some ways that you can save money on curriculum.

 - Buy used.
 As long as it’s legal or permitted to do so, look for the books and resources that you’d like to buy on swap groups, curriculum sales, thrift stores, friends, sites like eBay and Kijiji, etc. Remember though that not all programs are allowed to be resold for whatever reasons, so be sure to respect the publishers and follow their copyright rules.